Example: Parallel podcast transcription using Whisper

 This example application is more feature-packed than others, and doesn’t fit in a single page of code and commentary.
 So instead of progressing through the example’s code linearly, this post provides a higher-level walkthrough of how Modal is used to do fast, on-demand podcast episode transcription for whichever podcast you’d like.

-1 hour episodes transcribed in just 1 minute, on-demand.
+Hour-long episodes transcribed in just 1 minute

 The focal point of this demonstration app is that it does serverless CPU transcription across dozens of containers at the click of a button, completing hour-long audio files in just 1 minute.